sttp/Specification/Sections/DesignPhilosophies.md

 * Minimize external libraries and dependencies for reference implementations
 * Keep portability in mind with all protocol design work
-* Target smallest possible API functionality –specialized use cases will be handled by example
+* Target smallest possible API functionality - specialized use cases will be handled by example
-* Set design mantra to be “keep it simple” _as possible_
+* Set design mantra to be "keep it simple" _as possible_